ZihanFang11/AORLNet/README.md

-##  Be Responsible:  Attribute-Oriented Representation Learning Framework
+##  Be Reliable:  Attribute-Oriented Representation Learning Framework
 A Simple Implementation of the AORL Framework for Node Clustering.